webqit/quantum-js/README.md

 </details>
 -->

-But is language-level reactivity really possible?
-Well, here we go!
+Now, this is really a radically different thinking which gives us a category in the reactivity spectrum!
+(You can learn more in the [Relationship with Other Concepts](#relationship-with-other-concepts) section.)

 <!--

-It's really a new category here in the reactivity spectrum!
-(You can learn more in the [Relationship with Other Concepts](#relationship-with-other-concepts) section.)

 ## Update Model

 When a change happens, Stateful programs do *just what's needed* to reflect it!
 Updates will always involve *just the relevant expression*, or sequence of expressions - as entirely determined by your program's dependency graph - that actually need to be touched to keep program state fully in sync!